FAOEuFMD/milestones-dashboard/README.md

 Run `npm install` in the project folder to install dependencies related to Express (the server).
 Check if the following dependencies are installed, otherwise install with the commands:

 - Express.js `npm install express`
-- Nodemon `nnpm install -g nodemon`
+- Nodemon `npm install -g nodemon`
 - MySQL `npm install mysql`

 Type `cd client` in the terminal and run `npm install` to install dependencies related to React TypeScript (the client).
 Check if the following is installed: